 Missing on Branding

 Your company brand should be integrated with every business gift you send but it has to be balanced.
-Find ways to decorate with your brand instead of slapping it on everything.
+Don’t make the mistake of slapping your brand on everything.
+Find ways to add your brand to gifts in creatively.

 Same Old, Same Old

 We find that companies who initiate corporate gifting programs for employees and clients tend to keep the program going year after year.
 Why?
 Because it works.
 However, sending the same gift annually can get stale.
 Try to change it up over time.

 Not Following The Rules

 Many companies have corporate gifting policies which outline what employees can give and receive as business gifts.
 Cash or cash equivalents like are typically not allowable under most gifting policies.
 Gifts containing food or branded keepsakes are normally allowed.
 Government and financial institutions tend to have the strictest gifting policies.